-You can migrate your users' mail, contacts, and calendar data from a Microsoft® Exchange server using G Suite Migration for Microsoft Exchange (GSMME).
-If you use an IMAP server, such as Novell® GroupWise® to route mail, you can also use GSMME to migrate email from the server to your G Suite account.
+You can migrate your users' email, calendar, and contact data from a Microsoft Exchange server using Google Workspace Migration for Microsoft Exchange (GWMME).
+If you use an RFC 3501-compliant IMAP server to route mail, such as Novell GroupWise, you can also use GWMME to migrate email to your Google Workspace account.What's migrated?

 The other main difference between IMAP and Exchange migrations is the way the servers retrieve data:

 - IMAP migrations connect to source servers and retrieve email data through IMAP.

 - Exchange migrations connect to Exchange servers and use local Outlook functions to retrieve email, calendar, and contact data.

 Although IMAP and Exchange migrations retrieve data using different processes, they both upload the data using the Gmail API.

 - Migrate mail from Google Accounts or IMAP

 - Create a control CSV file for user accounts